Code-Institute-Submissions/ViktorMathe-playstation.info/README.md

 ## **Deplyoment**

+* The website been deployed through GitHub-pages:
+    * On the repository site I went to the settings section
+    * In the settings section, clicked on the pages on the left side
+    * Then I choose the "Main" route at the source and I saved it
+    * After the website been refreshed, I got the link.

+The live link is here: https://viktormathe.github.io/playstation.info/

 ## **Credits**

-I have to give credit to my mentor who helped me with the index page to make it reponsive with using flexbox.
+I have to give credit to my mentor who helped me with the index page to make it reponsive with using flexbox and helped me with the sign up page looks to make it better.

 ### **Content**
 * The text for the playstation pages (for PS1-2-4) was taken from [Britannica Website](https://www.britannica.com/topic/PlayStation)